6 High Fiber Crockpot Recipes Dietitians Love

 Courtesy of Pinch of Yum

-If you’ve never tried making stuffed peppers in the crockpot, you’re missing out on a delicious time-saving hack.
-Start these peppers in the morning or at lunchtime and have soft, savory, and delicious peppers stuffed with peppers and black beans by dinner time.
+If you’ve never tried making stuffed peppers in the crockpot, you’ll love this delicious time-saving hack.
+Start these peppers in the morning or at lunchtime and have soft, savory, and delicious peppers stuffed with quinoa and black beans by dinner time.

-One stuffed pepper has over 14 grams of fiber, making it a delicious high-fiber dinner.
-Plus, one sweet red bell pepper also adds 169% of your daily value for vitamin C and 21% DV for vitamin A.
+One stuffed pepper has more than 14 grams of fiber — plus, one sweet red bell pepper also adds 169% of your daily value for vitamin C and 21% for vitamin A.

 Try the recipe from Pinch of Yum.